What to Do After a Breakup

 Can I actually get my ex back?

-Many couples do reunite after a breakup — more than most people assume.
+Many couples do reunite after a breakup — maybe more than most people assume.
 But it requires the right approach, applied consistently.
 The real questions are: should you, and are you willing to do the work honestly?

 How long does this take?